cardano-community/guild-operators/docs/upgrade.md

 #### Preface for Upgrade

-Given the increase in usage and adoptability of the scripts, we have seen some repititive requests as well as learnt that if we are to keep adding features, we need to rewrite the scripts to accomodate:
+Given the increase in usage and adoptability of the scripts, we have seen some repetitive requests and have learnt that if we are to keep adding features, we need to rewrite the scripts to accommodate:

 - Update components in place
-- Handle Multiple Networks using flags - reducing manual download of file/configs.
+- Handle multiple networks using flags - reducing manual download of files/configs.
-- Retain User customisations, while trying to reduce number of files (topology, custom ports, paths, etc)
+- Retain user customisations, while trying to reduce the number of files (topology, custom ports, paths, etc)
 - Re-use code as much as possible, instead of re-writing across scripts
 - Have better workflow for troubleshooting using alternate git branches
 - Standardise the method of accessing information and use EKG as much as possible
 - This was merged nicely with the addition of CNTools Offline transaction signing and online creation/submission process (details [here](Scripts/cntools-common.md#offline-workflow) )
-- We also use this opportunity to make some changes to topologyUpdater script to not require a seperate fetch call, and let variables be defined using consistent manner, including custom peers for own relays. @Gufmar has modified the backend service, to atleast provide a minimal viable topology file (includes IOG peers alongwith custom ones) in case you're not allowed to fetch yet.
+- We also use this opportunity to make some changes to topologyUpdater script to not require a separate fetch call, and let variables be defined in a consistent manner, including custom peers for own relays. @Gufmar has modified the backend service, to at least provide a minimal viable topology file (includes IOG peers and supports custom peers) in case you're not allowed to fetch yet.

 Some or all of the above required us to rewrite some artifacts in a way that is more future proof, but is not too much of a hassle to existing users of guild scripts.
-We have tried to come up with what we think is a good balance, but would like to apologize in advance if this does not seem very convinient to a few.
+We have tried to come up with what we think is a good balance, but would like to apologise in advance if this does not seem very convenient to a few.

 #### Steps for Upgrade

 !> Remember that same as before, you're running these as non root user with passwordless sudo access for the session.

-- Download the latest prereqs.sh (tip: do checkout new features in `prereqs.sh -h`) to update all the scripts and files from the guild template.
+- Download the latest prereqs.sh (tip: do checkout new features in `prereqs.sh -h`) to update all the scripts and files from the Guild template.
 Most of the files modified with user content (env, gLiveView.sh, topologyUpdater.sh, cnode.sh, etc) will be backed up before overwriting.
 The backed up files will be in the same folder as the original files, and will be named as *${filename}_bkp<timestamp>*.
 More static files (genesis files or some of the scripts themselves) will not be backed up, as they're not expected to be modified.

 ``` bash
 mkdir "$HOME/tmp";cd "$HOME/tmp"